wo-language/wo/justifications.md

 }
 ```

-It's basically an enhanced for loop.
-I think they needed `range` because `i, v := nums` alone is misleading since it doesn't return the index, but we can just get around that by doing what Java did back when I was a baby:
+It's basically an enhanced for loop. `range` isn't used anywhere else, and it's not like you can assign a variable as a range.
+I think they needed `range` because `i, v := nums` alone is misleading since that doesn't actually return the index and value, but we can just get around that by doing what Java did back when I was a baby:

 ```go
 for i, v : nums {
     sum += v
 }
 ```
-as `:` gives a new meaning.
+as `:` is given a new meaning.

 Note that this will use the **value** by default for a single variable